 Today Crater Lake and the Crater National Park that surrounds it are popular destinations for hikers and campers, but it was once the site of enormous geological upheaval, and one of the largest volcanic eruptions ever witnessed by people.
-One of which was so terrifying and awe-inspiring that it has been recorded in the myths of the area’s native Indian tribe and passed down via story for nearly 8000 years.
+One of which was so terrifying and awe-inspiring that it has been recorded in the legends of the region’s Indigenous peoples.

-With such a dramatic display, it is no surprise that the native Klamath tribe, who would have been living to the southeast of the mountain, took serious note.
-They have a distinct legend about Crater Lake that has been passed down for 7700 years.
-The other Indian tribes of the area also have myths relating to the eruption, though with different gods and mythology.
+With such a dramatic display, it is no surprise that the Klamath tribe, who would have been living to the southeast of the mountain, took serious note.
+They have a distinct legend about Crater Lake that has been passed down for 7,700 years.
+The other Native American tribes of the area also have myths relating to the eruption, though with different gods and mythology.
 The Klamath myth takes the form of a great battle between a fiery underworld god known as Lla-O and a sky god known as Skell.
 The war is described by a Klamath chief as such:

 “With such a sound as had never before been heard, the throne rock of Lla-O burst upward and outward, and great objects and smaller fell through the air, bearing with them the very stars of the heavens.
 Full seven days no sun was seen and there was no way to tell this day from another, and there was no light save the glare of the flaming mountains, and every day of those seven days the yellow water-smoke took toll in agony from those that could not live.”